 Formal neurocognitive testing can likely show abnormalities in symptomatic patients but is not typically done unless postconcussive symptoms last longer than expected or the patient has severe cognitive problems.
 However, some athletic programs do baseline neurocognitive tests on all participants and repeat them after concussion so that more subtle abnormalities can be identified and further participation deferred until the person returns to baseline.
 One of the more commonly used tests is a commercial computer-based tool called ImPACT.

-No drugs have been shown to improve recovery from concussion, but specific symptoms can be treated with appropriate drugs (eg, acetaminophen or nonsteroidal anti-inflammatory drugs [NSAIDs] for headache).
+No drugs have been shown to improve recovery from concussion, but specific symptoms can be treated with appropriate medications (eg, preferably acetaminophen, or alternatively nonsteroidal anti-inflammatory drugs [NSAIDs] for headache).

 Family members are advised to watch for signs of deterioration and take the person to the hospital if they occur.
 These signs include